Variational inequality solutions and finite stopping time for a class of shear-thinning flows: Weak characterization of solutions by a parabolic variational inequality

-Then there exists a unique function (up to an additive constant) $p \in L^2(\Omega)$ such that $f = \nabla p$.
+Furthermore De Rham's theorem for a domain with Lipschitz boundary states that there exists a pressure term~$p$ such that~$f = \nabla p$ into some well chosen space (see \cite[section 2]{ldmrjw} for details).
 Considering such a function and also the two previous observations, we can write:

-which is almost everywhere equivalent to the equation \eqref{eq:0} up to the multiplicative dynamic viscosity constant $\frac{1}{2}$.
-We have omitted this constant in definition \ref{defi:0} for convenience, and note that it is enough to add the constant $2$ in front of the term $\int_0^T\int_{\Omega} D(u) :D(u-\varphi)\;dx\,dt$ in order to find exactly \eqref{eq:0}.\\
+which is almost everywhere equivalent to the equation \eqref{eq:0} up to the multiplicative dynamic viscosity constant~$\frac{1}{2}$.
+We have omitted this constant in Definition~\ref{defi:0} for convenience, and note that it is enough to add the constant~$2$ in front of the term $\int_0^T\int_{\Omega} D(u) :D(u-\varphi)\;dx\,dt$ in order to find exactly \eqref{eq:0}.\\

-Finding a solution to the parabolic variational inequality thus amounts to giving meaning to the integral of the nonlinear viscosity coefficient term inherent in the problem, which can be a singular integral in the case of a threshold fluid flow, as a power law or a Bingham model.
+Finding a solution to the parabolic variational inequality thus amounts to giving meaning to the integral of the nonlinear viscosity coefficient term inherent in the problem, which can be a singular integral in the case of a Bingham fluid.